reiver/learn-golang-in-one-day/README.md

 	fmt.Println("(press the [ENTER] key when you are done)")
 ```

-It will output the message:
+This will output 2 lines — since there are 2 `fmt.Println()` calls.
+And those 2 lines will be:

 > Enter something.
 > (press the [ENTER] key when you are done)